meatfighter/nintaco-go-api-tetris-bot/README.md

 Alternatively, from the GAME TYPE menu, select B-TYPE.
 From the B-TYPE menu, select LEVEL 9 and HEIGHT 5, the most difficult combination.
 Press Start to see if the AI is up to the task.
 The Tetris Bot actually provides a convenient way to view all the B-TYPE endings.

 To make it play faster, from the command-line, break the program (Ctrl+C).
-Then launch it again, but this time with an argument: `fast`.
+Then launch it again with an additional argument: `fast`.